karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

     - Use the `sshagent` block to securely access the SSH key for authentication with GitHub.
     - Inside the `sshagent` block, specify the ID of the SSH credential stored in Jenkins.
     - Use the `sh` command to execute the following steps:
-      - Set the remote URL of the origin repository to use SSH protocol:
+      - Use the environment variable `GITHUB_REPO_URL` to set the remote URL of the origin repository to use SSH protocol:

         ```groovy
-        sh 'git remote set-url origin git@github.com:your-username/your-repository.git'
+        sh "git remote set-url origin git@${GITHUB_REPO_URL}"
         ```

       - Stage the `package.json` file using `git add`: